-The DFCRC bid team has identified four initial high-impact research streams outlined below.
+The DFCRC has identified four initial high-impact research streams.

-Research stream 1: Dynamic registers for instant exchange
+RESEARCH STREAM 1:Dynamic registers for instant exchange New technologies aimed at 'activating' the left

 New technologies aimed at 'activating' the legacy ownership registers and registries into real-time exchange facilitators.